gillsignals/sFlt1-paper/README.md

 # sFlt1-paper
 Modeling and analysis code for sFLT1 trafficking manuscript (Gill et al., in progress)

-## Matlab Code
+## Prerequisites

-This code requires the Optimization Toolbox.
+Matlab: This code requires the Optimization Toolbox.

+R: This code is written in R markdown (Rmd) notebooks, which work best in the RStudio IDE.
+Required packages are listed in `helper_scripts/setup.R`.

-### `01_ode_model/`
+## `01_ode_model/`

-This folder contains code to simulate sFLT1 secretion as a system of 2 ordinary differential equations describing intracellular and extracellular sFLT1 pools.
+This folder contains code to simulate and analyze sFLT1 secretion as a system of 2 ordinary differential equations describing intracellular and extracellular sFLT1 pools.
 There is also code to optimize the model to experimental data.

+### Matlab

 #### Driver file: `ode_driver.m`

 To run simulations related to Figures 1 and S1, run the driver file `ode_driver.m`.
 All other scripts in the folder are called within this driver.

 ##### Driver run modes